of us wake up in the morning with only one thought

 Experimental, Vol 15(8) 573-581.

 The USA is one of a handful of countries in the world

 soft drink manufacturers to add caffeine to soft drinks.

-Science in the Public Interest.
+Center for Science in the Public Interest.